k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/04_built_in_fabric_ws.md

 **POST** `/api/authenticate`

-Generate a JWT digital signed cookie for Web-Services calls on the same session.
-Next Fabric Web-services calls will not require a token as a parameter.
+Generate a JWT digitally signed cookie for Web-Services calls on the same session.
+Consequently, future Fabric Web-services calls will not require a token as a parameter.

-The web service expects either API Key to be sent in the request body or username and password, as following:
+The web service expects either an API Key to be sent in the request body or username and password, as follows:

 - Authenticate by apikey